 Clo.
-You are wellmer, Sir ; you denied to fight with me this other day, because I was no Gentleman born: See you these Clothes? say you see them not, and think me still no You were best say these Robes are not Gentleman born.
-Give me the Lie; do, and try whether I Gentlemen born. am not now a Gentleman born.
+You are well met, Sir; you denied to fight with me this other day, because I was no Gentleman born: See you Gentleman born: You were best say these Robes are not Gentlemen born.
+Give me the Lie; do, and try whether I am not now a Gentleman born.

 Aut.
-I know you are now, Sir, a Gentleman borr.
+I know you are now, Sir, a Gentleman born.
 Clo.
-Ay, and have been so any time these four hours.
+Ay, and have been fo any time thefe four hours.